Dolibarr/dolibarr/.github/CONTRIBUTING.md

 git config --local commit.template .gitmessage
 ```

+where

 #### Keyword
 In uppercase if you want to have the log comment appears into the generated ChangeLog file.

 The keyword can be ommitted if your commit does not fit in any of the following categories:
-- Fix: for a bug fix
+- Fix/FIX: for a bug fix
-- Close: for closing a referenced feature request
-- New: for an unreferenced new feature (Opening a feature request and using close is prefered)
+- New/NEW: for an unreferenced new feature (Opening a feature request and using close is prefered)
+- Close/CLOSE: for closing a referenced feature request

 #### Issuenum
 If your commit fixes a referenced bug or feature request.